grapp1/kw-intern/parflow/docs/parflow_keys.rst

 .. note::
-    The value must be one of the following options ['Impes', 'Richards']
+    The value must be one of the following options: Impes, Richards

 .. warning::
     In Python we will define *Solver.Type* which will set    *Solver* inside the ParFlow .pfidb file.